andresriancho/w3af-module/README.rst

 The w3af directory
 ==================

-Advanced users will notice that the ``w3af`` directory is a copy of the `w3af` directory that lives in `git@github.com:andresriancho/w3af.git`.
+Advanced users will notice that the ``w3af-repo`` directory is a copy of the `w3af` repository that lives in `git@github.com:andresriancho/w3af.git`.
 This is the source which will be used to build the module and was merged into this repository using [git subtree](https://help.github.com/articles/working-with-subtree-merge).

 To update the code that lives in this directory you'll have to run: